-This risk assessment will be supported by specific information to evidence compliance with 'Working safely during coronavirus (COVID-19)' first published by the Government on 11 May 2020.
+This risk assessment will be supported by specific information to evidence compliance with 'Working safely during coronavirus (COVID-19)' first published by the Government on 11 May 2020 and last updated on 6 January 2021.

-This risk assessment will be supported by specific information to evidence compliance with 'Working safely during coronavirus (COVID-19)' first published by the Government on 11 May 2020.
+This risk assessment will be supported by specific information to evidence compliance with 'Working safely during coronavirus (COVID-19)' first published by the Government on 11 May 2020 and last updated on 6 January 2021.

 Hygiene guidance is given such as avoiding touching eyes, nose, mouth and unwashed hands, cover your cough or sneeze with a tissue, and throw it away in a bin and wash your hands.
 Posters are displayed that encourage staying home when sick, & cough and sneeze etiquette.
 Alcohol hand gel has been placed at high use areas to the workplace and in other areas where they will be seen & used.
-Staff removing this provision without authorisation will be disciplined as this is a key safety feature on campus for all.
-Staff have been instructed to clean their hands frequently, to wash their hands with soap and water for at least 20 seconds and/or use alcohol- based hand sanitiser that contains at least 60-95% alcohol.
+Staff removing this provision without authorisation will be disciplined as this is a key safety feature on campus for all. • Staff have been instructed to clean their hands frequently, to wash their hands with soap and water for at least 20 seconds and/or use alcohol- based hand sanitiser that contains at least 60-95% alcohol.
 Soap and water and alcohol-based hand rubs are provided in the workplace and adequate supplies are maintained.
 Physical distancing while at work is maintained by continuing to limit social interactions by staggering start/finish times and lunchtime.
 Staff bring their own provisions in for lunch until safe provision of catering outlets can be available.
-Social gathering amongst employees have been discouraged whilst at work.
-Staff requested to keep in touch through remote technology such as phone, internet and social media.
+Social gathering amongst employees not permitted whilst at work.
+Staff to keep in touch through remote technology such as phone, internet and social media.
 Where possible, staff have been separated into teams to reduce contact between employees and increase activity resilience.
-Workspaces are arranged to maintain physical distancing, with employees facing in opposite directions where possible.
+Workspaces are arranged to maintain physical distancing, with employees facing in opposite directions.
 PPE is considered for work processes where close contact is required.
-Adequate training has been made on what PPE is required The government's e.g. Public Health England response page is monitored regularly on behalf of MIG and BU for latest details on guidance and advice.
-Advice is shared with staff members and staff have been fully briefed and kept up to date with current advice on staying protected through the company lines of communications (i,e line managers, intranet) and shared with staff.
-Business related travel is stopped or greatly reduced in accordance with University and lines.
-University policy All magnings have been absorbed to digital consultations unless on All meetings have been changed to digital consultations unless can instifut force to force meetings when follows government physical. justify face to face meetings when follow government physical distancing guidelines.
-Staff told not to handshake and engage in general close personal greetings greetings • Employees are made aware of the impact of Covid-19 on their job/change of working environment.
-Request that companies who regularly attend University premises e.g. contractors to provide their health and safety policy/arrangements/or RAMS (risk assessment and method statement) regarding Covid-19.
-The state of the s
+Required training has been made on what PPE is required The government's e.g. Public Health England response page is monitored regularly on behalf of MIG and BU for latest details on guidance and advice.
+Advice and information is shared with staff members and staff have been fully briefed and kept up to date with current advice on staying protected through the company lines of communications (i,e line managers, intranet) and shared with staff.
+Business related travel is stopped or greatly reduced in accordance with University policy University policy All mostings have been shanged to digital consultations unless can All meetings have been changed to digital consultations unless can justify face to face meetings (business essential) when follow government physical distancing guidelines.
+Staff told not to handshake and engage in general close personal greetings Employees are made aware of the impact of Covid-19 on their job/change of working environment.
+Require that companies who regularly attend University premises e.g. contractors to provide their health and safety policy/arrangements/or RAMS (risk assessment and method statement) regarding Covid-19.